 Although the majority of Americans live in urban areas, rural traffic fatalities accounted for nearly half of all fatal traffic accidents in 2017.
 According to the National Highway Traffic Safety Administration (NHTSA), over 17,000 people were killed as a result of traffic accidents in rural areas and approximately 19,000 were killed in urban areas.
 Roughly 19 percent of Americans live in rural areas, and one-third of all vehicle miles traveled in 2017 were in rural areas.

-If you have been injured or if your loved one has been killed as a result of a motor vehicle accident, contact Attorney Group today.
-Those affected and their families may be able to pursue a claim and recover compensation with the help of a personal injury attorney.
+If you were injured in a motor vehicle accident and suspect you haven’t been treated fairly when making your car accident claim, contact Linville Johnson to learn more about your options.
+Those affected and their families may be able to file a lawsuit and recover compensation with the help of a car accident attorney.

 NHTSA: Urban Traffic Fatalities Continue to Rise